Iraq national football team: Early years and regional success (1948–1979)

-1970s

 In 1972, Iraq played at their first ever AFC Asian Cup but failed to win a game in the tournament.
 In March 1973, Iraq played their first ever FIFA World Cup qualifying campaign.
 They finished second in their group, a point behind Australia, therefore failing to qualify for the next round.
 In the remaining years of the 1970s, Iraq reached the second round of the Asian Games (1974), lost the Arabian Gulf Cup final (1976), finished fourth at the AFC Asian Cup (1976), finished fourth in the Asian Games (1978) and finally hosted and won the Arabian Gulf Cup (1979).
-The 1976 Asian Cup would be the last Asian Cup that Iraq appeared in for the next 20 years, as they withdrew from the next four editions.
+The 1976 Asian Cup would be the last Asian Cup that Iraq appeared in for the next 20 years, as they withdrew from the next three editions.

 1980s – First Golden Generation

 The 1980s was arguably Iraq's most successful period in their history.
 They started the decade off disappointingly, being knocked out in the first round of qualifiers for the 1982 FIFA World Cup.
 In 1982, they won the gold medal at the 1982 Asian Games.
 In 1984, Iraq won the Arabian Gulf Cup.
 The following year, they won the 1985 Arab Cup and also won the gold medal at the 1985 Arab Games.